EthanHaque/image_steganography/README.md

 ## How it works

 The messages are encoded into the image by setting the least significant bit of each channel of each pixel to a bit of data in the message.

 The message must be composed of ASCII character.
 However, the script can be easily modified to allow for Unicode characters greater than 0x7F.
-The drawback would be an increase memory footprint for the encoded message as the script would need to encode each character with more bits of information than may be needed.
+The drawback would be an increased memory footprint for the encoded message as the script would need to encode each character with more bits of information than may be needed.

 The decoding algorithm just reverses the encoding process.

-There is no encryption done, just obfuscation.
+There is no encryption performed on the input message.